|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for lamb meatloaf offers a tasty alternative to the standard meatloaf made with ground beef.
 Although a little bit of ground beef is used here, the lamb flavor really stands out alongside some fantastic spices, like cumin and cinnamon, as well as dried basil and fresh parsley.
 Onion, garlic, and bell peppers also add flavor and texture to this unique meatloaf.
-Simply mix ingredients, place in loaf pan, and bake!
+Simply mix ingredients, place in a loaf pan, and bake!
 Enjoy this rich-tasting lamb meatloaf with roasted potatoes and a green vegetable.

 - 2 pounds lean ground lamb